mlavi/hugo/content/post/container-infrastructure-strategy.md

  but [Docker](http://docker.com) made LXC containers easy to use, just as [Vagrant](http://vagrantup.com) had done for Virtual Machines.

-For the sake of simplifying this discussion, I will not discuss dynamic runtime configuration: it is the subject of a future blog post.
+For the sake of simplifying this discussion, I will not discuss dynamic run time configuration: it is the subject of a future blog post.
 We will approximate it via static application configuration in the example.

 An ideal container holds an application and nothing more: the tricky part is defining your application and its dependencies.
-If you look at the full technology stack that supports an application, you would consider the data, code, runtime configuration, server facility, and further dependencies. e.g.:
+If you look at the full technology stack that supports an application, you would consider the data, code, run time configuration, server facility, and further dependencies. e.g.:

 * application:
   * code: /var/www/virtualhost.example.com/micro/service/route
   * libraries and frameworks: /var/www/shared/language/framework-version (potentially implicitly stored with the code base)
   * static configuration data: /var/www/shared/configuration/databasepassword.inc.txt (potentially implicitly stored with the code base)
-* runtime: (e.g.: PHP)
+* run time: (e.g.: PHP)
   * binaries: /usr/bin/local/php-5.x
   * configuration: /etc/php.ini
   * library dependencies: openssl, etc.
 * server: (e.g.: Apache-2.4.x)
   * binaries: /usr/bin/local/apache2**
   * configuration: /etc/apache2/**
-  * runtime configuration: /etc/defaults/apache2
+  * run time configuration: /etc/defaults/apache2
   * startup customization: /etc/init/apache2-custom
   * plug-ins: mod_php, mod_ssl, etc.
   * plug-in dependencies: openssl, php, etc.